theapplegates/sql-testing/openpgp/README.md

     `default-features = false`, you need to explicitly include the `crypto-nettle` feature to enable it.

+  - The OpenSSL backend.
+To select this backend, use `default-features = false`, and explicitly include the `crypto-openssl` feature to enable it.

   - The Windows Cryptography API: Next Generation (CNG).
 To select this backend, use `default-features = false`, and explicitly include the `crypto-cng` feature to enable it.
 Currently, the CNG